-1.15) Wet ethanol wiper and wipe interior of cabinet.
+1.16) Wet ethanol wiper and wipe interior of cabinet.

-1.16) Plug in pipette aid charger, distribute remaining items evenly, close screen and turn on UV light.
+1.17) Plug in pipette aid charger, separate remaining items evenly, close screen and turn on UV light (optional).

-1.17) To exit BSL-3, spray feet and hands/arms with vesphene, remove outer gloves and sleeves.
+1.18) To exit BSL-3, spray feet and hands/arms with vesphene, remove outer gloves and sleeves and dispose in waste bin at exit door.

 2) Spill Recovery

-2.1) If there is a spill inside the cabinet, cover with blue towel, soak with vesphene change gloves, close screen, and return in 1 hour.
+2.1) If there is a small spill inside the cabinet, cover with towel, soak with vesphene, change gloves, close screen, and return in 30 minutes.

-2.2) If there is a spill outside the cabinet, hold breath, inform colleagues, cover with towels and soak with vesphene, leave containment lab and notify biosafety coordinator.
+2.2) If there is a spill outside the cabinet, hold breath, inform colleagues, dispose of Tyvek suit in waste bin near door and evacuate containment lab, close and tape door to lab, and notify biosafety coordinator.

 Discussion: